levoncf/Database_Project/Checkpoint_queries.md

              NAMES.lname LIKE '%Pratchett'AND
              I.b_id = A.b_id) AND
       (SELECT E.name_id
-      FROM  ENTITY AS E, ORDERITEM AS O,"TRANSACTION" AS T, CUSTOMER AS C WHERE B.b_id = O.bid AND
+      FROM  ENTITY AS E, ORDERITEM AS O,ORDER_TRANSACTION AS T, CUSTOMER AS C WHERE B.b_id = O.bid AND
             O.order_id = T.order_id AND
              T.customer_id = C.entity_id AND